SrothJr/Drive-Scraper/README.md

 - You need to install node.js with npm to your machine.
 - go to your desired location in your computer.
-- open terminal/cmd on that location, and paste `git clone https://github.com/SrothJr/Drive-Scraper.git`
+- open terminal/cmd on that location, and paste <br> `git clone https://github.com/SrothJr/Drive-Scraper.git`
 - After successful cloning, paste and run in your terminal the following line: <br> `npm install`
 - Now navigate through start.js and find the placeholders required keys (_CLIENT_ID, CLIENT_SECRET_KEY, etc_) and populate them with your data.
 - Don't forget to add your **DRIVE FOLDER ID** accordingly.
 (I might add a separate function to get the FOLDER ID by name later on).